Ground loop (electricity): In low frequency audio and instrumentation systems

 If, for example, a domestic HiFi system has a grounded turntable and a grounded preamplifier connected by a thin screened cable (or cables, in a stereo system) using phono connectors, the cross-section of copper in the cable screen(s) is likely to be less than that of the protective ground conductors for the turntable and the preamplifier.
 So, when a current is induced in the loop, there will be a voltage drop along the signal ground return.
 This is directly additive to the wanted signal and will result in objectionable hum.
-For instance, if a current $I$ of 1 mA at the local power frequency is induced in the ground loop, and the resistance $R$ of the screen of the signal cable is 100 mΩ, the voltage drop will be $V = I \cdot R$ = 100 µV.
+For instance, if a current $I$ of 1 mA at the local power frequency is induced in the ground loop, and the resistance $R$ of the screen of the signal cable is 100 mΩ, the voltage drop will be $V = I \cdot R$ = 100 μV.
 This is a significant fraction of the output voltage of a moving coil pickup cartridge, and imposes an objectionable hum on the cartridge output.

 In a more complex situation, such as sound reinforcement systems, public address systems, music instrument amplifiers, recording studio and broadcast studio equipment, there are many signal sources in mains-powered equipment feeding many inputs on other equipment and interconnection may result in hum problems.
 Attempting to cure these problems by removing the protective ground conductor creates a shock hazard.
 Solving hum problems must be done in the signal interconnections, and this is done in two main ways, which may be combined.

 Isolation

 Isolation is the quickest, quietest and most foolproof method of resolving hum problems.
 The signal is isolated by a small transformer, such that the source and destination equipment each retain their own protective ground connections, but there is no through connection from one to the other in the signal path.
-By transformer isolating all unbalanced connections, we can connect unbalanced connections with balanced connections and thus fix the hum problem.
+By transformer isolating all unbalanced connections, the unbalanced connections are converted to balanced connections.
 In analog applications such as audio, the physical limitations of the transformers cause some signal degradation, by limiting bandwidth and adding some distortion.